 As well as being a professional DJ, Lulu is also an academic and journalist.
-She has recently completed a PhD in Sociology at Goldsmiths, and has written for a range of publications, from Jockey Slut and The Face through to The Independent and The New Statesman.
-Music has always been a central passion for Lulu, and a background in the music industry –not just writing about music but managing artists, record labels and promoting events – has helped shape Lulu’s career as a DJ.
+She has a PhD in Sociology at Goldsmiths, and has written for a range of publications, from The Face through to The Independent & The New Statesman.
+Her first book has just been published through Routledge and Palgrave Macmillan.
+However, music has always been a central passion for Lulu, and a background in the music industry –not just writing about music but managing artists, record labels and promoting events – has helped shape Lulu’s career as a DJ.

 Lulu has a playful, credible and creative ear for tunes, and has a natural flair for reading a crowd and filling a dance-floor.
-Lulu currently has residencies at The NED (Bank), Electric House (Notting Hill), The Groucho and The House of St Barnabas (Soho).
-She has also worked with brands such as Meantime, Mazda, Häagen-Dazs in association with Matthew Williamson, and Caravan, and was in-store resident DJ for H&M for three years, playing for the exclusive designer launches of Kenzo and Balmain.
-Lulu also loves festivals and sunshine, having played regularly at Lovebox, Bestival, and Pikes hotel in Ibiza.
-In addition, Lulu’s wide range of interests matched with her friendly, professional approach and organic industry contacts has also led her to performing at art events such as Ryan Gander’s after-show party in Manchester with broadcaster and journalist Miranda Sawyer, and at awards ceremonies and film premieres.
-She is currently a firm favourite for private events at The Swan/The Globe theatre on London’s iconic south bank.
+Lulu is resident DJ at The NED, The Groucho and The House of St Barnabas.
+She has also worked with brands such as Facebook, Netflix, Meantime, Mazda, Häagen-Dazs in association with Matthew Williamson, and Caravan, and was in-store resident DJ for H&M for three years, playing for the exclusive designer launches of Kenzo and Balmain.

-Lulu’s musical repertoire is varied and eclectic, boasting disco, nu-disco, classic house, 80s electro, soul, funk, reggae, hip hop and R&B. Her sets are malleable for the client’s requirements.
+Lulu’s musical repertoire is fun, varied and eclectic, boasting disco, nu-disco, classic house, 80s electro, soul, funk, reggae, old school hip hop and R&B. Listen here.